RedChilliesInc/Terraform/A. Introduction/README.md

 IaC is nothing more than the replacement of the traditional manual provisioning of infrastructure through administration consoles/GUIs by programming/development based approach (think scripting).

-> Sounds Intresting, we felt it., lets go furthe to understand further..,
+Sounds Intresting, we felt it as well for the first time., lets go furthe to understand further..,

-With IaC, configuration files are created that contain your infrastructure specifications, which makes it easier to edit and distribute configurations.
-It also ensures that you provision the same environment every time.
-By codifying and documenting your configuration specifications, IaC aids configuration management and helps you to avoid undocumented, ad-hoc configuration changes in short entire infra self-documented by code.,
+With IaC, infrastructure specification is codified, which makes it easier to edit and distribute ensuring you to provision the same environment over and over.
+By codifying and documenting specifications, IaC avoids undocumented, ad-hoc changes in short entire infra self-documented by code.,

 So you might be wondering now what are advantages of using IaC, why should I use it first in place., just like Jeff.,